SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ## Clean Up Action on File Storage Details Report

-You can complete the cleanup on the File Storage details screen as well.
+You can also complete the cleanup on the File Storage details screen.
 To navigate there, repeat the above steps until you reach the Site Storage Metrics report.

 From there: